-Here is a selection of projects within our four thematic areas of research.
+Here is a selection of projects within our seven thematic areas of research.

 Professor Daniel Charny, Dr Anke Jakob, Jack Champ and Sarah Johnson are variously addressing individual and collective wellbeing.
-By considering individuals' present needs we can reflect on collective future challenges, as well as addressing currently under-served audiences.
+By considering the present needs of individuals we can reflect on collective future challenges, as well as addressing currently under-served audiences.
 Yeni Kim has centred her PhD enquiry on the visual communication of oral histories in marginalised communities, using illustration practice as a research tool.